-As a metropolitan area with low-lying shorelines susceptible to flooding, active earthquake faults, and social inequities compounded by an affordable housing crisis, resilience planning is fast becoming a priority for the San Francisco Bay Area.
+As a metropolitan area with low-lying shorelines susceptible to flooding, rising sea levels, active earthquake faults, and social inequities compounded by an affordable housing crisis, resilience planning is fast becoming a priority for the San Francisco Bay Area.
 Resilience is commonly defined as the ability to recover from setbacks, adapt well to change, and keep going in the face of adversity (Harvard Business Review).
 A resilient Bay Area is a region that is well positioned to manage and respond to the uncertainties and physical hazards associated with the Bay Area's geographic setting and changing climate while protecting vulnerable people and communities, critical infrastructure, and the natural environment.

-With the July 2017 adoption of Plan Bay Area 2040 -- including new commitments to resilience-building actions -- the region is at an important crossroads where various research, planning, design, and management activities focused on resilience are coming together both in policy and on the ground.
-The adoption is one of several mile-stones reached in 2017 that demonstrate both how far the region has come and the opportunities ahead to raise the bar on regional resilience.
+With the July 2017 adoption of Plan Bay Area 2040 - including new commitments to resilience-building actions - the region is at an important crossroads where various research, planning, design, and management activities focused on resilience are coming together both in policy and on the ground.
+The adoption is one of several milestones reached in 2017 that demonstrate both how far the region has come and the opportunities ahead to raise the bar on regional resilience.

-The first 2017 milestone is the assembly of a critical mass of research and analysis on vulnerability all around the Bay by local and regional partners through the Bay Area Regional Collaborative (BARC) and other efforts.
-Some of this work -- led by the San Francisco Bay Conservation and Development Commission's Adapting to Rising Tides program (BCDC-ART) and the Association of Bay Area Government's (ABAG) Resilience Program -- identified four specific areas of vulnerability in need of more than just local attention.
+The first 2017 milestone is the assembly of a critical mass of research and analysis on vulnerability to sea level rise and flooding all around the Bay by local and regional partners through the Bay Area Regional Collaborative (BARC) and other efforts.
+Some of this work - led by the San Francisco Bay Conservation and Development Commission's Adapting to Rising Tides program (BCDC ART) and the Association of Bay Area Government's (ABAG) Resilience Program - identified four specific areas of vulnerability to sea level rise and flooding in need of more than just local attention.
 These regional level vulnerabilities include transportation infrastructure, fragile housing, disadvantaged communities, and natural areas and parklands close to shore (see Part 2 of this report, Case Studies in Multi-Hazard Resilience Planning, p.
 33).

-A second 2017 milestone is the use of all this information to identify six actions that would help the Bay Area address these vulnerabilities in an integrated fashion.
-The region approved these six actions - which address everything from regional governance to equity and funding -- as part of the Plan Bay Area 2040 (see p.
-6).
-These actions reflect coordinated work on the part of BARC, BCDC, the newly consolidated Metropolitan Transportation Commission and Association of Bay Area Governments (MTC/ABAG), as well as the California State Coastal Conservancy and the San Francisco Estuary Partnership.
+A second 2017 milestone is the use of all this information to identify six actions in Plan Bay Area 2040 (the region's state-mandated Sustainable Communities Strategy) that would help the region address these vulnerabilities in an integrated fashion.
+These six actions address regional governance, resilient housing, funding, equity, mitigation, and other issues arising from climate adaptation planning on a regional level (see p.
+7).
+The substance of these actions reflects coordinated work on the part of BARC, BCDC, ABAG, and the Metropolitan Transportation Commission (MTC), as well as the California State Coastal Conservancy and the San Francisco Estuary Partnership.